rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   TODO: gods

 ![The Wheel of Dharma ([Dharmachakra](https://en.wikipedia.org/wiki/Dharmachakra))
-    is an imporant symbol in many Indian religions, in particular in Buddhism where it represents the
-    [Noble Eightfold Path](https://en.wikipedia.org/wiki/Noble_Eightfold_Path).
+    is an imporant symbol in many dharmic religions, in particular Buddhism where it represents the [Noble Eightfold Path](https://en.wikipedia.org/wiki/Noble_Eightfold_Path).
     ](img/wheel-of-dharma.png){#fig:wheel-of-dharma}